This page provides information on how you can assess your flood risk and what measures you can take to prepare for a flood.

 There is often confusion about who is responsible for protecting their properties.
 Please note that it is the responsibility of the home owner to protect their properties from the risk of flooding.
 Therefore, do not wait for a flood to happen before taking action.
 The National Flood Forum is a charity that provides support and advice to communities and individuals about flooding.
 They have produced the Blue Pages Directory, which is an independent guide of flood protection products and services.
 Visit www.bluepages.org.uk to find out more.

 To help you assess your flood risk, you will need to know all the organisations that have a role to play in flood and water management.
-The key roles and responsibilities of various authorities and organisations are shown in the 'Roles and Responsibilities in Flood and Water Management' document which can be found in the Information and Resources section of this page.
+The key roles and responsibilities of various authorities and organisations are shown in the ‘Roles and Responsibilities in Flood and Water Management’ document in Downloads.

 Prepare an emergency plan

 In the event of a flood, the emergency services may not be able to reach you.
 It is up to you to plan for you and your family.
 Think ahead and build your own emergency plan today.
-Print off a template from the 'Information and Resources' section of this page now.
-If you need more information or would like a Household Emergency Plan Template sent to you please contact our Civil Contingencies Unit on 0300 123 2224 or email email@example.com
+Print off a template from Downloads now.
+If you need more information or would like a Household Emergency Plan Template sent to you please contact our Civil Contingencies Unit by email –firstname.lastname@example.org

-We have put together a list of useful contact telephone numbers which you can find in the 'Information and Resources' section of this page.
+We have put together a list of useful contact phone numbers.
 Why not print the document off and keep it with your emergency plan?
 However, remember, there is no guarantee the emergency services will be able to reach you in the event of a flood.
 If it happened now would you be ready?

 Report an incident